Hadevsh/Dutch-Roadmap/Stage 1/Week 2/Lesson 20: Week 2 Review & Story Challenge – Combining Everything You've Learned.md

 - 🤔 What was hardest for you?
 - 📌 What do you want more practice with?
 - 🎯 What would you like to learn next?

+---
+### Get ready for Weak 3
+**This is the end of the 20th Lesson, Week 1, if you're ready hop straight in to Week 3**